City Manager's Message

 Investing in What Matters to Citizens

-Perception of Quality of Life in Saskatoon Remains High
+Perception of Quality of Life in Saskatoon Remains Very Positive

-According to the 2014 Annual Civic Services Survey, 86% of Saskatoon citizens rate their quality of life in Saskatoon as good or very good.
+According to the 2016 Annual Civic Services Survey, 87% of Saskatoon citizens (online respondents) rate their quality of life in Saskatoon as good or very good.
 Quality of life is influenced by many things, including access to jobs, housing, services, opportunities for leisure activities, convenient transportation, and feelings of safety.

-The Annual Civic Services Survey also shows that 83% of Saskatoon's citizens are satisfied with the overall level of services provided by the City, an increase over last year.
+The 2016 Civic Services Survey also shows that 88% of telephone respondents and 83% of online respondents are satisfied with the overall level of services provided by the City, an increase over last year.
+(2015 - 86% telephone, 77% online)

-According to Statistics Canada, the Saskatoon Census Metropolitan Area (CMA) recorded the third strongest growth rate among Canadian CMAs (3.2%), just behind Calgary and Edmonton.
+According to Statistics Canada, the Saskatoon Census Metropolitan Area (CMA) recorded the fourth strongest growth rate among Canadian CMAs in 2015 (2.0%), just behind Calgary and Edmonton.
 The population within city limits reached a quarter million, while the CMA population reached 300,000.

 Second in Overall Cultural Investment